Pier Paolo Pasolini

 Top 250 Directors

-Key Production Countries: Italy, France, West Germany
+Key Production Countries: Italy, France

 "Pier Paolo Pasolini is among the most challenging and important directors of the postwar European Marxist cinema.
 A prolific poet and essayist, Pasolini was sometimes confusing in his ideological convictions.
 His open homosexuality and support of the Vatican’s views on abortion caused his expulsion from the Italian Communist Party.
 His belief in a progressive reading of Christianity motivated his reverential, multicultural film about the life of Jesus, The Gospel According to Saint Matthew (1964).
 Yet his Marxism was caustic, complex but uncompromised." - Christopher Sharrett (Schirmer Encyclopedia of Film, 2006)